cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 FROM
 	salaries;
 ```
-*This counts all rows of the given table, Null values included.*
+*This counts all rows of the given table, Null values are included.*

-SUM ( )
+SUM
-Sums all the Non-Null values in a column, and only works for numerical data, never non-numeric.
+Sums all the Non-Null values in a column, and only works for numerical data, never non-numeric values.

-*How much did the company spend on salaries?*
+""How much did the company spend on salaries?""
 ```mysql
 SELECT
 	SUM(salary)
 FROM
 	salaries;
 ```
-*How much did the company spend on salaries?
-This query sums all the salaries's values into one sum.*
+*This query sums all the salaries's values into one sum.*

-MIN ( ) & MAX ( )
+MIN & MAX
-Returns the minimum or maximum value from the entire list, also restricted to numeric values.
+Returns the minimum or maximum value from the entire list, also is restricted to numeric values.

 ```mysql
 SELECT